-The provider testing policy will identify how many times a trainee will be remediated in cases where he or she does not pass the Job Knowledge Test (JKT), Multiple Choice Test (MCT), Written Skills Test (WST), Behavior Skills Test (BST).
+The provider testing policy will identify how many times a trainee will be remediated in cases where he or she does not pass the MCT, WST, or BST.
 To successfully complete the course, each trainee must pass all tests.

 The policy will minimally include: